Best eSIM for France 2026: All 4 Carriers Compared — Paris to Provence

 Does eSIM work on TGV trains in France?

-Yes — TGV high-speed trains between Paris, Lyon, Marseille, Nice, and Bordeaux maintain good 4G signal throughout.
-Bouygues Télécom has the most consistent TGV signal in testing.
+Yes — TGV trains between Paris, Lyon, Marseille, Nice, and Bordeaux maintain good 4G throughout.
+Bouygues has the most consistent TGV signal in testing.
 Brief drops occur in tunnels, particularly through the Massif Central.
-All 3 providers work on TGV routes.
-Download entertainment as backup.
-Verified May 2026.
+All providers work on TGV routes.
+Download entertainment as backup for journeys over 2 hours.
+Verified June 2026.

 How much data do I need for a week in France?